Kiran-Pro/Apple-Clone-Ui/README.md

 # Apple Website Clone

-A responsive, high-fidelity clone of the official [Apple India website](https://www.apple.com/in/), developed with **React** and **Tailwind CSS**.
+A responsive, high-fidelity clone of the official [Apple website- UI](https://www.apple.com/in/), developed with **React** and **Tailwind CSS**.
 This project aims to replicate Apple's iconic UI design, layout behavior, and responsiveness across devices.

 ---